StefanoFrontini/rickmorty/README.md

 To get the raw data from the [Rick & Morty API](https://rickandmortyapi.com/documentation)I decided to use these endpoints:

-- https://rickandmortyapi.com/api/character to get all characters.
+- https://rickandmortyapi.com/api/character to get all characters;
-- https://rickandmortyapi.com/api/character/?name=rick to get the character with name: "Rick"
+- https://rickandmortyapi.com/api/character/?name=rick to get the character with name: "rick";
 - https://rickandmortyapi.com/api/episode/[10,28] to get for instance episode n.
-10 and 28
+10 and 28.

 ### React Context API